-Notification: Significant Emergencies and Dangerous Situations
+Notification: Significant Emergencies and Dangerous

-Emergency Notifications
+Situations Emergency Notifications

 The University has developed internal mass warning protocols to guide emergency planners on best practices for emergency situations that are likely to trigger initiation of the Emergency Notification System (ENS).
 To this end, University has partnered with the company Rave Mobile Safety to provide an emergency alert system capable of delivering messages to members of the University community via email and/or cell phone.
 To ensure the effectiveness of the system, all students must provide their cell phone number to the Office of the Registrar and all employees must provide their cell phone to the Office of Human Resources during initial onboarding, and employees and students are required to keep these phone numbers current for emergency contact.
 The Office of the Registrar is responsible for ensuring all student cell phone numbers are enrolled in the Rave Mobile Safety alert system; the Office of Human Resources is responsible for ensuring employees are so enrolled upon hire.
-The University also utilizes Alertus Technologies, LLC which facilitates an emergency notification on all University computers.

 In an emergency, the University will issue notifications to affected students and employees upon the University learning of any situation occurring on or off campus that involves an immediate or impending threat to the health or safety of students or employees ("Emergency Notification").

 Emergency notifications will be issued as soon as the University is able to determine that the threat is credible and that the situation poses an ongoing threat to University students or employees.
 Confirmation of an emergency can be achieved if a University student or employee hears or sees the events, or indicators of the event, such as smoke or hearing gunshots; or receiving a firsthand account from one or more people who saw or heard the event.
 If the University receives unconfirmed reports the University will seek additional details from firsthand witnesses or law enforcement.